tinkkit/tink-national-number-angular/README.md

 ## What is this repository for?

-The Tink Angular national number directive provides you with an input field preformatted for national numbers.
+The Tink Angular national number directive provides you with an input field preformatted for Belgian national numbers.

-Tink is an in-house developed easy-to-use front end framework for quick prototyping and simple deployment of all kinds of websites and apps, keeping a uniform and consistent look and feel.
+Tink is an in-house developed easy-to-use front-end framework for quick prototyping and simple deployment of all kinds of websites and apps, keeping a uniform and consistent look and feel.

 ## Setup